Zalezny/orders_flutter/README.md

 A Flutter project similar to OrdersKatya-P- project.
 It configured to iOS and Android

+EDIT: iOS not supported yet.
+Unfortunately you cannot debug this app because is missing firebase and api config (for security).

 ## Getting Started

 This project is a starting point for a Flutter application.